busterc/vanilla-parcel-starter/README.md

 # &#127846; vanilla-parcel-starter

-> a pretty vanilla parcel starter with just enough sugar to make you smile
+> a parcel starter with just enough sugar to make you smile

 _keep it vanilla or top it with react, preact, vue, framework7, ionic, etc._